 Office of Priestly Vocations

 The Diocese of Providence comprises the entire state of Rhode Island.
-Diocesan priests serve the 144 parishes and numerous missions, hospitals, schools and social agencies.
-Approximately 300 priests, as well as religious men and women under the direction of Bishop Thomas J. Tobin meet the spiritual needs of the people with regard to worship, education and community life.
+Diocesan priests serve our parishes and numerous missions, hospitals, schools and social agencies.
+Priests, as well as religious men and women under the direction of Bishop Thomas J. Tobin, meet the spiritual needs of the people with regard to worship, education and community life.
 A priest takes on the roles of shepherd, administrator, counselor, teacher and collaborator.
 A Diocesan priest is called to serve the people of God.
 He fulfills the mission of the Church through liturgical and sacramental celebrations, teaching and preaching the Gospel, and upholding the faith of the Church.

 The Seminary of Our Lady of Providence is a college seminary of priestly formation.
 The seminary serves candidates from the Diocese of Providence and other qualified candidates who are sponsored by other dioceses.
 The College and Pre-Theology Formation Program of the Seminary of Our Lady of Providence is a spiritual, academic and pastoral formation process designed to prepare college students and college graduates for admission to a major seminary in preparation for priestly ministry.